Most dangerous cities in South America for visitors

 - Ecuador (54.41)

-Year after year Ecuador makes the list of safest countries in South America.
-Cities such as Cuenca, a city in the southern Andes spring to mind, and are popular, but there are certain areas in Ecuador that must be avoided by a tourist.
+Year after year, Ecuador makes the list of safest countries in South America.
+Cities such as Cuenca, a city in the southern Andes, spring to mind, and are popular, but there are certain areas in Ecuador that must be avoided by a tourist.

 South America tends to get its bad rap and unsafe reputation when it comes to travel destinations due to unrest in countries such as Colombia and Venezuela.

-But also countries that often fly under the nose of travelers, are countries such as Guyana (68.74), Brazil (67.85), and Peru (66.61) should also be on the radar.
+But also countries that often fly under the nose of travellers, such as Guyana (68.74), Brazil (67.85), and Peru (66.61) should also be on the radar.

 Most dangerous cities in South America